istio/istio.io/content/docs/concepts/traffic-management/index.md

 to passthrough requests to unknown services, although you can't use Istio features to control the traffic to destinations that are not registered in the mesh.

-You can use service entries to access secure external services over plain text ports, that is, configure Envoy to perform {{< gloss >}}TLS Origination{{</ gloss >}}.
+You can use service entries to perform the following configurations:

+- Access secure external services over plain text ports, that is, configure Envoy to perform {{< gloss >}}TLS Origination{{</ gloss >}}.
 You can also use service entries with an egress gateway to ensure all external services are accessed through a single exit point.